Raising Wholesale Funds: “Things are Seldom What They Seem”

 Figure 3.
 Key Feature Differences Advances vs. Brokered CD’s

+When it comes to wholesale funding rates, what you see may not necessarily be what you get!
 Depending upon the interest rate environment or location on the yield curve, dividend-adjusted advance rates may or may not be comparable.
 You’ll never know unless you run the dividend adjustment calculation.

 Run your own customized scenario by accessing the tool below: